fjadidi2001/CS50X/C-learning/Conditionals/readme.md

+## relational operators
-There are six relational operators that can be used to form a Boolean expression, which returns true or false:
+ that can be used to form a Boolean expression, which returns true or false:
 <br>

 1. <    less than